DominikZeman/qrcode-key-js/README.md

 # qrcode-key-js

-test
+### Description
-Generates a qr code which stands for a 6 digit key based on HOTP/TOTP protocol.
+This code generates a qr code translated from a 6 digit key based on HOTP/TOTP protocol.